Cryptocurrency For Beginners

 What Is Different About Cryptocurrency?

+For beginners to understand cryptocurrency, they must first understand fiat currency.
 In a nutshell, fiat currency is paper that people have agreed represents some value.
 It has no inherent value because it is backed by a government bank (supposedly based on certain economic factors).

 The more closely someone studies the intricacies of fiat currency and its sketchy cousin, fractional-reserve banking, the less appealing it seems.